Horace Mann Educators (NYSE:HMN) Updates FY 2022 Earnings Guidance

 Horace Mann Educators (NYSE:HMN – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $2.15-$2.35 for the period, compared to the consensus earnings per share estimate of $2.15.
 The company issued revenue guidance of -.

-In other Horace Mann Educators news, EVP Matthew P. Sharpe sold 3,500 shares of the business’s stock in a transaction dated Friday, July 29th.
+In other Horace Mann Educators news, EVP Matthew P. Sharpe sold 3,500 shares of the company’s stock in a transaction dated Friday, July 29th.
 The shares were sold at an average price of $34.43, for a total transaction of $120,505.00.
-Following the sale, the executive vice president now directly owns 74,386 shares in the company, valued at $2,561,109.98.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 3.20% of the company’s stock.
+Following the completion of the sale, the executive vice president now directly owns 74,386 shares in the company, valued at $2,561,109.98.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+3.20% of the stock is currently owned by company insiders.

 Horace Mann Educators Company Profile